 An economic moat is a business’ ability to maintain competitive advantages over its competitors in order to protect its long-term profits and market share from competing firms .
 Just like in the traditional sense, a moat is the company’s line of defense that protects it from its competitors.
 It differentiates and thus uplifts the brand in the market, giving it the edge to perform better in the long run.
 Although a competitive advantage can mean any and all factors that can help a company provide goods and services like those of their competitors while doing better than them, it’d be the company’s moat if it helps it keep its standing and outperform in the long run.

 For e.g. let’s say you own a company and provide certain products/services that are doing well.
+Let’s say your company is engaged in a company that provides services for writing papers like papertyper.net.
 While doing so, you figure out a way to reduce your costs, while increasing your profits.
 This is your competitive advantage – something that sets you aside from your competitors.
 More clients will get attracted to you, and you’ll earn even more thus increasing your profit.
 But what if this advantage, which was then so unique to you, could be copied by your competitors, as they see your profits rise?
 The advantage, and the market, would now get balanced out.
 However, if your competitive advantage were so unique to you that not only could it not be copied, but it could also serve your company for the long run – thus helping you outperform your competitors – you then have an economic moat.